ericafenyo/Udacity-Popular-Movies-Stage2/README.md

 ## What Will I Learn After Stage 2?
 * You will build a fully featured application that looks and feels natural on the latest Android operating system (Nougat, as of November 2016).

+## Rubric
+Common Project Requirements

+MEETS SPECIFICATIONS
+- [x] App is written solely in the Java Programming Language.

+- [x] App conforms to common standards found in the Android Nanodegree General Project Guidelines.

+- [x] App utilizes stable release versions of all libraries, Gradle, and Android Studio.

+User Interface - Layout

+MEETS SPECIFICATIONS
+- [x] UI contains an element (e.g., a spinner or settings menu) to toggle the sort order of the movies by: most popular, highest rated.

+- [x] Movies are displayed in the main layout via a grid of their corresponding movie poster thumbnails.

+- [x] UI contains a screen for displaying the details for a selected movie.

+- [x] Movie Details layout contains title, release date, movie poster, vote average, and plot synopsis.

+- [x] Movie Details layout contains a section for displaying trailer videos and user reviews.

+- [x] User Interface - Function

+MEETS SPECIFICATIONS
+- [x] When a user changes the sort criteria (most popular, highest rated, and favorites) the main view gets updated correctly.

+- [x] When a movie poster thumbnail is selected, the movie details screen is launched.

+- [x] When a trailer is selected, app uses an Intent to launch the trailer.

+I- [x]n the movies detail screen, a user can tap a button (for example, a star) to mark it as a Favorite.
+Tap the button on a favorite movie will unfavorite it.

+Network API Implementation

+MEETS SPECIFICATIONS
+In a background thread, app queries the /movie/popular or /movie/top_rated API for the sort criteria specified in the settings menu.

+- [x]App requests for related videos for a selected movie via the /movie/{id}/videos endpoint in a background thread and displays those details when the user selects a movie.

+- [x]App requests for user reviews for a selected movie via the /movie/{id}/reviews endpoint in a background thread and displays those details when the user selects a movie.

+Data Persistence

+MEETS SPECIFICATIONS
+- [x]The titles and IDs of the user’s favorite movies are stored in a native SQLite database and exposed via a ContentProvider
+OR
+stored using Room.

+- [x]Data is updated whenever the user favorites or unfavorites a movie.
+No other persistence libraries are used.

+- [x]When the "favorites" setting option is selected, the main view displays the entire favorites collection based on movie ids stored in the database.

+Android Architecture Components

+MEETS SPECIFICATIONS
+- [x] If Room is used, database is not re-queried unnecessarily.
+LiveData is used to observe changes in the database and update the UI accordingly.

+- [x]If Room is used, database is not re-queried unnecessarily after rotation.
+Cached LiveData from ViewModel is used instead.

+Suggestions to Make Your Project Stand Out!
+- [x]Extend the favorites database to store the movie poster, synopsis, user rating, and release date, and display them even when offline.

+- [x]Implement sharing functionality to allow the user to share the first trailer’s YouTube URL from the movie details screen.